j19sch/j19sch.github.io/posts/2023/20230903-my-eight-month-experiment-of-sharing-weekly-notes-at-work.md

 The short answer to who read my weekly notes is: not many people.
 At the start, when I shared the initial page, people definitely went to take a look.
 After that, some people came back occasionally, others didn't.
 And when I mentioned someone by tagging them on the page, most of the time those people would visit my weekly notes Notion page.

 The only people who read my weekly notes on a regular basis, though, were my manager and the principal quality engineer.
-The principal quality engineer was also the only person who regularly added a comment to my posts.
-(If not to every post, then to almost every one.
-I really appreciated that.)
+The principal quality engineer was also the only person who commented on every one of my posts.
+I really appreciated that, because a goal of my weekly notes was to engage with people.
+Not to just publish into the void.

+## The end

-Then in February 2023 layoffs were announced and unfortunately he was one of the people impacted.
-A reorg would also go into effect in March, so my manager would no longer be my manager.
+In early February 2023 layoffs were announced and unfortunately the principal quality engineer was one of the people impacted.
+A reorg would also go into effect at the start of March, so my manager would no longer be my manager.
 This led me to reflect on what I wanted from my weekly notes.
 It took a few more weeks, but eventually I decided to stop writing them.

-## The end

 On Friday 7 April 2023 I wrote my 29th and last weekly note: